 MEDUSA QUARTET

-FRIDAY, 26 JUNE 2024 | DOORS AT 19:30, MUSIC FROM 20:00
+WednesDAY, 26 JUNE 2024 | DOORS AT 19:30, MUSIC FROM 20:00

 Wielding a sound that would turn classical music scholars to stone, these four folk musicians are reimagining the Western string quartet.
 By reviving string timbres previously regarded as too ugly for “polite society,” Medusa tempts us to redefine what is beautiful.